Britney Spears Posts Instagram Throwback With Boyfriend Sam Asghari

-Britney Spears has been going through a complicated child support legal battle with ex-husband, Kevin Federline.
+Britney Spears has been going through a complicated child support legal battle with her ex-husband, Kevin Federline.
 However, this has not stopped her from enjoying the little things in life, such as watching one of her son’s football games with 24-year-old boyfriend Sam Asghari.
-Spears posted a cute black-and-white throwback photo on Instagram to show with her 21.1 million followers Thursday afternoon.
-Even though it is unclear when the photo was taken, it had to have been sometime in the last two years as Spears revealed to US Weekly that she met her new boo back on the set of her “Slumber Party” music video.
+Spears posted a cute black-and-white throwback photo on Instagram to show her 21.1 million followers Thursday afternoon.
+Even though it is unclear when the photo was taken, it had to have been sometime in the last two years, as Spears revealed to Us Weekly that she met Sam back on the set of her “Slumber Party” music video.

 Britney Spears has two children, both sons, with ex-husband Kevin Federline.
 The boys (Jayden and Sean) were born in 2005 and 2006.
 Jayden just turned 12 yesterday, according to the Instagram of the singer.